developwithpassion/fakes-rspec/README.md

 #developwithpassion_fakes-rspec

 This is a library to aid in the usage of [developwithpassion_fakes](http://github.com/developwithpassion/developwithpassion_fakes) when using [RSpec](https://github.com/rspec/rspec).
-It basically just adds the convienience matcher: have_received which you would use as follows:
+It "basically" just adds 2 convienience matcher methods:

+* have_received
+* have_received_occurences

 ##Determining whether a call was made